sporeservantpub/sporeservant.com/_posts/2018-05-07-cr1-vs-cr2-monsters.markdown

 Note: this post was inspired by [@mikemearls](https://twitter.com/mikemearls) [Happy Fun Hour Series](https://www.youtube.com/watch?v=-552hVebgPk&list=PLfS8QgUdeGYqNneY16sB2RFfWI40jlgIy), which I <3 a lot!

-I want to take some time to break down the magic of D&D monster creation, and maybe together we can gain some insight into the "how" and "why" of the D&D 5th Edition Challenge Rating system.
+I want to take some time to break down the magic of D&D monster creation, and maybe together we can gain some insight into the "how" and "why" of the D&D 5th edition challenge rating system.
 I also want to preemptively apologize for the mathiness of this post.
 I don't particularly love doing all the math, and I think the sooner you are comfortable with the rules that you don't even need to think about this, the more fun you will have with the game.
-However, I think it is *incredibly* value to dive in to the math and understand the mechanics and engineering behind the game.
+However, I think it is *incredibly* valuable to dive into the math and understand the mechanics and engineering behind the game.

 We will learn that buried deep in the calculations of a creature's challenge rating are revelations about its probable tactics, and that most combat-focused foes are capable of taking out a single player character of the same level as their challenge rating in one round of combat.